 When looking for wedding options in Mexico, it’s important to consider several factors.
 There are advantages and disadvantages of holding your wedding in a foreign country.
 Some advantages I can think of:

 - Your event will stand out.
 More than impressing your guests, you want to make your day as special as you can.
-This will definitely do the trick.
+This will do the trick.

 - Destination weddings can be more affordable than holding a similar event in your own country.
 Convert those dollars/euros to pesos and do the math!